This Company Finds Tough Problems In the World, Then Launches Startups to Solve Them

 The result: For $450 a week, his caregivers are scheduled to visit a patient three times a day, and additional help can be had on demand, 24-7.
 Caregivers, in turn, can schedule their own hours and do things like fill out reports on their iPhones as they’re commuting home.

-Since it launched almost two years ago, Cera has grown to averaging more than 6,000 care visits a week and is growing at a monthly rate of roughly 25 percent, Maruthappu says.
+Less than two years since its launch, Cera now averages more than 6,000 care visits a week and is growing at a monthly rate of up to 25 percent, Maruthappu says.
 The company recently closed a $17 million Series A fund-raising round and launched Cera Flex, a program that allows for caregivers to check in on a larger number of patients by visiting during their downtime.
 Thanks to the efficient use of time, the average family saves $20,000 annually with Cera Flex over traditional home-care nursing, Maruthappu says.

 The Kairos startup Rhino approached its problem in a similar way.
 Rhino was designed to address the problem of security deposits, that extra month’s rent (or so) a renter must pay a landlord as a kind of insurance against damages.
 Neither side likes this system.
 It makes renting an apartment unaffordable for many people and may put landlords, who just stick the funds in an escrow account, in a jam if damages from a tenant exceed the amount of their deposit.
 “It’s one of those remaining inefficiencies from an antiquated system,” Jain says.